fbpx

 1. Title Transfer

-You may wish to protect your land for the future by transferring the title to your property now or arranging to do so at a later date.
-Donating or selling your land to a conservation organization will ensure long-term protection for your property, and does not necessarily entail your loss of access to that land while you or your family is alive.
+You may wish to protect your land for the future by transferring the title to your property now or arranging to do so later.
+Donating or selling your land will ensure its long-term protection, and does not necessarily entail your loss of access to that land while you or your family is alive.
 In fact, there are ways to structure a donation that allow you to receive a life income from your land.

 Lyal Island Nature Reserve © Smera Sukumar

-Options available for the donation or sale of a property, include:
+Options available to donate or sell a property, include:

-• Give or sell your land to an organization with a conservation mandate such as Ontario Nature
+• Donate or sell your land to an organization with a conservation mandate such as Ontario Nature.

-• Reserve a “life estate” when you give or sell the land, meaning that you or a family member can continue to live on the property
+• Reserve a “life interest” when you give or sell the land, meaning that you or a family member can continue to live on the property.

-• Sell or donate the land, and then leasing all or a portion of it back for a certain period
+• Sell or donate the land, and then lease all or a portion of it back for a certain period of time.

-• Make a charitable gift through a bequest in your will – either of funds for land acquisition or of land
+• Make a charitable gift through a bequest in your Will, to fund land acquisitions.

 A birthday hike, Sydenham River Nature Reserve © Heather Bowman

-If you are considering a gift of land, the group to whom you are donating a property will likely ask you to consider an additional gift of management funds.
-Gifts of land come with ancillary costs such as appraisals, surveys, severances, legal fees, and ongoing costs from things such as fencing, signage and liability insurance.
-A responsible conservation organization will want to ensure they have the funds to properly care for your land.
+If you are considering a gift of land, the group that you are donating a property to will likely ask you to consider an additional gift of stewardship funds.
+Gifts of land come with additional costs such as appraisals, surveys, severances, legal fees, habitat restoration costs and management costs.

 Selling or donating land may involve large tax liabilities.
-To counteract this fact, Ontario Nature and other charitable organizations can issue an income tax receipt for donated land that you can use as a tax credit to reduce your annual taxes.
+To counteract this, Ontario Nature and other charitable organizations can issue an income tax receipt for donated land that you can use as a tax credit to reduce your annual taxes.

 2. Conservation Easement

-Ontario Nature will enter into an easement with a landowner in areas surrounding our existing nature reserves, or in limited cases where no other conservation organization is active.
+Ontario Nature will enter into an easement with a landowner in areas surrounding one of our nature reserves, or in limited cases where no other conservation organization is active.

 Spotted salamander, Lost Bay Nature Reserve © Smera Sukumar